TxTony/Components-React-Project_board/FILTER_SYSTEM.md

   | 'gte'             // Greater than or equal
   | 'lt'              // Less than
   | 'lte'             // Less than or equal
+  | 'in'              // Value is one of a list (comma-separated or array)
 ```

 ### Example Filter Configurations